Objectway/super-gigi/README.md

     width: 25%; }}

 ```

-In the same way you have to change how you refer to breakpoints in all your mixins:
+If you decide to change class names like in the example above, then just in the same way you have to change how you refer to breakpoints in all of your mixins:

 ```scss
 .foo {